 How I climbed the mountains of the last frontier of the Philippines wearing rubber slippers alongside tribal minority men for three days?

-How I covered the plight of the Vietnamese refugees in the Union Catholic Asian News without pitching the story?
+How I covered the plight of the Vietnamese refugees in the Union Catholic Asian News?

 How I finished medical school paying 25 cents per semester?

 How I passed the National Council Licensure Exam of the US state board of nursing while training to become an anesthesiologist?